If you are interested in a post that:

 - Methodical, well-organized and focused approach to work

 - Great people skills and builder of relationships

 - An energetic work ethic

 Outline Terms and Conditions: Close liaison with the University and the Medical School is essential.
 You will be provided with visiting guest office facilities in the University Development Office on an ad hoc basis by arrangement.
 There may be accommodation available on a similar basis in the Medical School building adjacent to Derriford hospital.
 For the majority of the time it is expected that you will work from home.
 An allowance for office facilities and travel etc. will be arranged as will the necessary equipment such as telephone and laptop computer.
 Employer contributions to a pension will be available.
 The post includes 20 days’ leave plus bank holidays plus 2 further days during the University Christmas closure period.

 2-year fixed term (in the first instance).
 Six month’s probationary

 The closing date for applications is 17.00 on Thursday 26th September and the interview date is arranged for the morning of Wednesday 9th October.

-Applications should be submitted by email by clicking "Apply" and using the attached short application form plus your cv.
+Applications should be submitted by email by using the "Apply" section below and using the attached short application form plus your cv.
 You are encouraged to include a covering letter to support your application.